vzalberto/gifeed/README.md

 ### What is there?
 At the very least, there is an input tag and a container for the gifs.
+The gif elements, which are actually videos, are created on the fly and appended to the grid after the requests return from Giphy.
+Thinking about it that way seems obvious, but it does help destructuring the application files.

 ### How does it work?